About This Tool

 Finding the right job is hard enough.
 Figuring out if you should actually take it?
 Even harder.

-I built this tool because I kept seeing the same thing happen: talented software engineers would get excited about a job offer, focus entirely on the salary number, and either jump at it or pass on it—without really understanding what that money means in a different city.
+I built this tool because I kept seeing the same thing happen: people in tech would get excited about a job offer, focus entirely on the salary number, and either jump at it or pass on it — without really understanding what that money means in a different city.

 A $120k offer in San Francisco sounds amazing until you realize your rent just tripled.
 A $85k offer in Austin might actually leave you with more money in your pocket every month than you have now.

-As a project manager in tech, I've watched colleagues agonize over these decisions for weeks, building complicated spreadsheets, asking everyone they know for advice, and still feeling uncertain.
+As someone who's worked in tech, I've watched colleagues agonize over these decisions for weeks, building complicated spreadsheets, asking everyone they know for advice, and still feeling uncertain.
 So I thought: why not make this simple?

 Ready to analyze your job offer?